axelvaldez/radical-companies/_posts/ownership/2022-08-07-why-you-will-never-give-up-power.markdown

  <p>You don&rsquo;t even need to actually be successful.
 Heck, you can fail multiple times and that adds to your <em>bona fides</em>.
 And that&rsquo;s what makes the exalted CEO.</p>

 <h1>&ldquo;Yes, I am the CEO&ldquo;</h1>
- <p>Imagine the dopamine surge when you&rsquo;re on the phone with a VC, rattle off all the &ldquo;right&rdquo; answers, they look back at you with a barely hidden smile of understanding, and a pleasurable feeling of legitimization washes over you.</p>
+ <p>Imagine the dopamine surge when you&rsquo;re on the phone with a VC, rattle off all the &ldquo;right&rdquo; answers, they look back at you with a barely hidden smile of understanding, and a pleasurable feeling of legitimatization washes over you.</p>
  <p>And, beyond feeling good, think of all that CEO confers to you,</p>
  <ul>
   <li>Dominance</li>